Zaid-Ajaj/the-elmish-book/chapters/elm/the-architecture.md

 Despite the name, this programming model is not restricted to the Elm language and many other programming languages use a variant of this architecture that fits within the context of the language.
 For example, in the javascript world, you have [React](https://reactjs.org/) and [Redux](https://redux.js.org/) as one of most popular TEA implementations.
 In Fable and F#, we have the [Elmish](https://elmish.github.io/elmish/) library: another implementation of TEA that fits very well with F# constructs.

-Our primary focus in this chapter will be the Elmish the library, how to use it to build Elm-like applications and how it works.
+Our primary focus in this chapter will be the concepts of The Elm Architecture and how they are implemented within the Elmish library.

 ### The Problem: User Interfaces

 Whatever application you might be building, there are almost always *two* main concerns that a UI application has to deal with
  - How to keep track of and maintain the state of the application
- - How to keep the UI in-sync with the state
+ - How to keep the user interface in-sync with the state as it changes

 The Elm Architecture provides a systematic approach for these problems using a number of building blocks.
 These blocks are divided into the following: